Seventy9/100-days-of-code/log.md

 ### Day 2: July 20th, Monday

-**Today's Progress**: Completed "Responsive Web Design" course on freeCodeCamp and finished the 1st of 5 projects.
+**Today's Progress**: Completed the "Responsive Web Design" course on freeCodeCamp and finished the 1st of 5 projects.

 **Thoughts** As I had already learned HTML and CSS from the Udemy course "The Complete 2020 Web Development Bootcamp", I moved swiftly through all the lessons of "Responsive Web Design" completing all tests with relative ease.
 However, the first project, copying the Tribute Page, took quite a while as I wrote it from scratch and made a few errors along the way regarding the layout, but in the end they were easily fixed.
 It's not perfect, but it passed all the tests.